tejpshah/circle-of-life/README.md

 There are possible edges = 150 - 100 = 50 edges.
 But, each edge needs two nodes, so 50/2 = 25 max nodes

-# October 18th, 2022 Notes
-- Environment is done completely.
-- Prey, Predator, and the Agent is pretty much done, but may need to adjust based on functionality.
-- Agent 1: Pretty straightforward - needs to understand directions - hardcoded rules (<60 minutes)
-- Agent 2: Predict optimal action for predator and prey, minimize pred first, max prey second
-- Agent 3:

-- Add statistic on number of times where agent is seen and number of timesteps in the agent -

 # Tej's Working Session October 2019, 2022
 - Sanity Check Complete: The implementation of graph is working as specified according to the writeup.
 - Sanity Check Complete: The implementation of prey is working as specified according to the writeup.